 Textbook: Essentials of Economics, 5th edition by Glenn Hubbard and Anthony O'Brien, Pearson.
 This course is part of our AutoAccess program designed to reduce the cost of course materials for students.
-You will be able to access the digital content for this course through Blackboard/Canvas on the first day of class automatically.
-Your student account will be charged on August 31, 2017 for the cost of the digital course materials.
-If you choose to opt out of the content, you have until August 28, 2017.
-You will be sent an AutoAccess welcome e-mail that will provide additional information on your AutoAccess courses and the opt out process.
+You will be able to access the digital content for this course through Canvas on the first day of class automatically.
+Your student account will be charged automatically for the cost of the digital course materials.
+If you choose to opt out of the digital content, you have a week from the start of class to opt out to receive a refund.
+Check your student email for the specific date.
+You will receive a welcome email from The Mizzou Store, so please watch your inbox.
+Also, the AutoAccess welcome email will provide charge amounts, the opt-out process and any additional information needed for this AutoAccess course.
 If you have questions please visit email AutoAccess@missouri.edu or call 573-882-7611.